 Storytelling in the EFL Classroom

 When you think of using storytelling in the classroom, do you just think of young learner courses?
-This article is based on work originally prepared for our Delta Module One course, and focuses on the uses of storytelling in the EFL classroom for a range of different learner types and learning contexts.
+This article is based on work originally prepared for our Delta Module One course, and focuses on the uses of storytelling in the EFL classroom for a range of different learner types and learning contexts, giving an example of each.

 1. Use: To increase learner engagement in listening .activities.
 Particularly relevant to YLs (primary) courses.
 Young children love listening to stories, often the same ones again and again, which can be usefully exploited in the YLs classroom, both to increase motivation and to constantly recycle and consolidate language.